BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_3_Setting_Up_Your_Wallet.md

 ```
 Expect this to take a while, as `bitcoind` needs to reread all past transactions, to see if there are any new ones that it should pay attention to.

-> **NOTE:** Many modern wallets prefer [mnemonic codes](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) to generate the seeds necessary to create the private keys.
+> :information_source: **NOTE:** Many modern wallets prefer [mnemonic codes](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) to generate the seeds necessary to create the private keys.
 This methodology is not used `bitcoin-cli`, so you won't be able to generate handy word lists to remember your private keys.

 _You've been typing that Bitcoin address you generated a _lot_, while you were signing messages and now dumping keys.
 If you think it's a pain, we agree.
 It's also prone to errors, a topic that we'll address in the very next section._